 Protein helps burn more calories.
 Although they provide 4 kcal, like carbohydrates, in order to use them the body needs to use more energy (burn more) than it requires to metabolize any other nutrient.
 Additionally, overweight women have been seen in some studies to burn fatter when their breakfast and lunch were high in protein.
-If you are also looking for supplements that could help with weight loss such as Xenical Capsules, Orlistat Capsules or other weight loss medication or tablets online in the UK, Pharmacy planet has you covered.
+If you are also looking for supplements that could help with weight loss such as Orlistat/Xenical Capsules or other weight loss medication online in the UK, Pharmacy Planet has you covered.

 Protein-rich diets help with hunger.
 Another advantage of proteins over carbohydrates is that they take longer to digest, so they help you feel full and prevent you from eating more than necessary.
 They also help your body synthesize the YY peptide, which reduces hunger and helps control cravings.

 But don't overdo it ... especially with proteins of animal origin.

 - Cardiovascular problems, As we tend to take protein of animal origin - and we do it in excess - and these are accompanied by saturated fat and cholesterol, they contribute to clogging the arteries and compromise cardiovascular health.

 - Diabetes, Some studies have linked eating too much protein with an increased risk of diabetes.

 - Kidney problems Taking in too much protein forces the kidneys and liver to work harder to eliminate them, causing these organs to become overloaded.
 To counteract this, you have to drink a lot of water and, of course, take less protein.